Order $p$ quantum Wasserstein distances from couplings: Applications

 \subsection{Operational interpretation in terms of classical-quantum sources}

 In this section, we show that the $W_p^d$ distances have an operational significance for distances between classical-quantum (cq) states and classical-quantum (cq) sources.
+This application is particularly relevant to the quantum Wasserstein distances presented in this work because its value enhanced by both the adaptability in terms of the underlying distance $d$, and by the generality in order $p$.
 Indeed, let $R$ and $S$ be two cq sources, each controlled by a classical random variable $X$ on $\{1,\dots, N\}$ with probabilities $p_i$.
 On input $i$, let $R$ output $\ketbra{\psi_i}{\psi_i}$ and $S$ output $\ketbra{\varphi_i}{\varphi_i}$.
-Let the output have dimension $D$.
+We define $r$ to be the random variable which is the output of $R$, and $s$ the random variable which is the output of $S$.
+Let the output be in finite-dimensional Hilbert space $\mathcal{H}$ and equip $\mathbb{P}\mathcal{H}$ with distance $d$.
 These sources can be simulated by measuring the first (classical) register of the following cq states in the standard basis: